JoeyyScott/general-gielinor-game/README.md

 + The font used throughout this site is from [here](https://www.dafont.com/runescape-uf.font) and is a player generated font file based on the RuneScape font.
     + Note: For the File Structure area of the distinction section on the Assessment Handbook 2020 it states "files are named consistently and descriptively, without spaces or capitalisation to allow for cross-platform compatibility".
     + These are the only files in my entire project that are capitalized.
-It occured when I used [Transfonter](https://transfonter.org/) to compile my custom font CSS I tried to renaming the files/sources to lowercase but ran into multiple errors on the .SVG file.
+It occured when I used [Transfonter](https://transfonter.org/) to compile my custom font CSS.
+I tried renaming the files/sources to lowercase but ran into multiple errors on the .SVG file.
     + I currently do not have the knowledge on how to make this lowercase so I thought it best to include this note as I am aiming for a distinction.

 #### Images